vydra/task-output-cache-demos/docs/making-custom-tasks-cacheable.md

 }
 ```

-Given a set of inputs consisting of one or more file hierarchies, Gradle supports the following strategies of handling files being moved:
+Gradle supports the following types of path sensitivity via annotations:

 * `@PathSensitive(PathSensitivity.ABSOLUTE)` – this is the default behavior: any of the files is moved to a different path is considered as a change of the task's inputs.
 * `@PathSensitive(PathSensitivity.RELATIVE)` – the location of the file hierarchies on disk are ignored.
 Only when a file is moved relative to its containing hierarchy do we consider the inputs changed.
 One example is an ANTLR grammar where the location of the input file is important, because the generated files will be placed in a similar directory hierarchy.